IndrajeetPatil/ggstatsplot/README.md

 # getting the correlation coefficient matrix
 ggstatsplot::ggcorrmat(
-  data = datasets::iris,               # all numeric variables from data will be used corr.method = "robust",
-  output = "correlations",             # specifying the needed output ("r" or "corr" will also work) digits = 3                           # number of digits to be dispayed for correlation coefficient
+  data = iris,               # all numeric variables from data will be used corr.method = "robust", output = "correlations",             # specifying the needed output ("r" or "corr" will also work) digits = 3                           # number of digits to be dispayed for correlation coefficient